 On June 10, 2008, Mr. Wolf purchased 260,870 shares of our common stock, at a purchase price of \$0.0002 per share.
 Seed-One Holdings VI, LLC and Safeway Medical, LLC, investment funds of which Mr. Wolf is a managing member also purchased 656,427 and 434,783 shares of our common stock, respectively, on June 10, 2008 at a purchase price of \$0.0002 per share.
-In addition, Mr. Wolf purchased 2,622 shares of our Series B Preferred Stock in our recent private placement that together with accrued dividends thereon will convert to 1,150 shares of common stock upon consummation of this offering in lieu of Series B-2 Preferred Stock that Mr. Wolf has committed to purchase upon our receipt of certain grant funding and the shares underlying the warrants to be issued at such time.
+In addition, Mr. Wolf purchased 2,622 shares of our Series B Preferred Stock in our recent private placement that together with accrued dividends thereon will convert to 1,150 shares of common stock upon consummation of this offering and he will be issued an additional 46 shares of common stock upon consummation of this offering in lieu of Series B-2 Preferred Stock that Mr.Wolf has committed to purchase upon our receipt of certain grant funding and the shares underlying the warrants to be issued at such time.